Palmerston North: Air

 Palmerston North Airport is located in the suburb of Milson, approximately 5.5 km north of the central business district.
 It is a regional gateway to the central North Island region.
-The airport has regular services to domestic destinations including Auckland, Christchurch, Hamilton, Napier, Nelson and Wellington.
-Flights are currently served by Air New Zealand and Originair.
-For 12 years Freedom Air served Palmerston North from Brisbane, Sydney, Melbourne, The Gold Coast and Nadi with a Boeing 737-300 and an Airbus A320-200.
-But when Freedom Air closed for good in 2008, international services from Palmerston North ended for good as well.
+The airport has regular services to domestic destinations including Auckland, Christchurch, Hamilton and Nelson operated by Air New Zealand and Originair.
+International services operated out of Palmerston North between 1996 and 2008, with Freedom Air connecting Palmerston North with Brisbane, Sydney, Melbourne, the Gold Coast and Nadi.

+The airport can be accessed by bus.
+2 bus routes: 101 (Airport-Massey University) and 311 (Palmerston North-Feilding via Airport) connects the airport and city centre within 20 mins.

 The airport is presently the operational base of the Massey University School of Aviation.

 The airport is also a freight hub for Parcelair.

+The runway at Palmerston North Airport, 07/25, is orientated true east–west, which requires aircraft on a long approach to runway 25 to cross the Tararua Range.
+On 9 June 1995, four people were killed when Ansett New Zealand Flight 703 crashed into the range while on approach to runway 25, after the Dash 8's right landing gear jammed and the pilots failed to monitor the flight path while carrying out the alternate gear extension procedure.

 Rail

 Palmerston North is on the North Island Main Trunk Railway.
-There is only one passenger train run by KiwiRail: the weekday-only Capital Connection commuter train once a day to and from Wellington.
+There are two passenger trains run by KiwiRail: the weekday-only Capital Connection commuter train once a day to and from Wellington, and the Northern Explorer to and from Auckland and Wellington.

-Palmerston North was formerly a stop for the Northern Explorer to and from Auckland and Wellington.
-The Northern Explorer scheduled passenger service was discontinued in December 2021.

 Until 1964, the railway ran through the city centre, with Palmerston North railway station in The Square.
-The station was moved and the track diverted 2.5 km to the north by the Milson Deviation in 1959–1963; work on the deviation had started in 1926.
+The station was moved, and the track diverted 2.5 km to the north by the Milson Deviation in 1959–1963; work on the deviation had started in 1926.

-Near the current railway station, the North Island Main Trunk railway is joined by the Palmerston North - Gisborne Line, which runs through the Manawatu Gorge to Woodville and Hawke's Bay.
+Near the current railway station, the North Island Main Trunk railway is joined by the Palmerston North - Gisborne Line, which runs through the Manawatū Gorge to Woodville and Hawke's Bay.
 A connection to the Wairarapa Line is at Woodville.

 Education

-Palmerston North is considered "the student city" of New Zealand North Island.
+Palmerston North is considered "the student city" of New Zealand's North Island.
 It is an important base for tertiary institutions.
 The home campuses of Massey University, Universal College of Learning (UCOL) and Institute of the Pacific United (IPU) are here.
 A large proportion of Palmerston North's population consists of students attending these institutions or the various Papaioea Campuses of Te Wananga o Aotearoa during the student year.